-St Meridabe CL Injuite Academy Linos Sustainable communities Governments must help families who cannot afford to provide this. and being able to understand and Understand what a stereotype is Explain how stereotypes can be harmful appreciate the viewpoints of others on these issues.
-Emergencies and Getting Help Safely get help in an emergency, including So1 - use of a range of social skills in different calling 999 Understand how to care for myself and others contexts, including working and socialising People who care for us with pupils from different religious, ethnic and Identify different people in our lives who cares for us socio-economic backgrounds Explain how I show that I care Understand that all families are different but So2 - willingness to participate in a variety of have the same key qualities Understand that people are different too, but communities and social settings, including by they have the same needs Describe how to get help if someone is making volunteering, cooperating well with others and me feel unsafe being able to resolve Access to transport and 27 - Every child has the right to a standard of living that is good enough to meet their physical, social and mental needs. conflicts effectively People who care for us Identify different people in our lives who cares material goods Governments must help families who cannot afford to provide this. for us Explain how I show that I care 3,111 Understand that all families are different but have the same key qualities Understand that people are different too, but they have the same needs Describe how to get help if someone is making me feel unsafe Live in households 26 - Governments must provide extra money for the children of families in need.
-Emergencies and Getting Help free from low of juntiles in need.
-Safely get help in an emergency, including calling 999 income Understand how to care for myself and others People who care for us Identify different people in our lives who cares for us Explain how I show that I care Understand that all families are different but have the same key qualities Understand that people are different too, but they have the same needs Describe how to get help if someone is making me feel unsafe
+Sustainable communities Governments must help families who cannot afford to provide this.
+Governments must help families who cannot afford to provide and being able to understand and appreciate the viewpoints of others on these issues.
+Sol - use of a range of social skills in different Governments must help families who cannot afford to provide and being able to understand and appreciate the viewpoints of others on these issues.
+Sol - use of a range of social skills in different Understand what a stereotype is Explain how stereotypes can be harmful appreciate the viewpoints of others on these issues.
+Sol - use of a range of understand how to care for myself and appreciate the viewpoints of others on these issues.
+Sol - use of a range of calling 999 So 1 - use of a range of calling 999 ıg Social skills in different Understand now to care for myself and .1 contexts, including otners working and socialising People who care for us with pupils from different Identify different people in our lives who cares religious, ethnic and for us socio-economic Explain how I show that I care backgrounds Understand that all families are differen - ht So2 - willingness to have the same key qualities but participate in a variety of Understand that people are different to , but communities and social they have the same needs settings, including by Describe how to get help if someone is ıaking volunteering, cooperating me feel unsafe well with others and being able to resolve conflicts effectively Access to 27 - Every child has the right to a standard of living that is People who care for us transport and good enough to meet their physical, social and mental needs.
+Identify different people in our lives where their physical is a social and mental needs. cares material Governments must help families who cannot afford to provide for us Explain how I show that I care Understand that all families are differen but have the same key qualities Understand that people are different to , but they have the same needs Describe how to get help if someone is me feel unsafe iaking Live in 26 - Governments must provide extra money for the children Emergencies and Getting Help households of families in need.
+Safely get help in an emergency, including ıg free from low calling 999 income Understand how to care for myself and others People who care for us Identify different people in our lives who carec for us cares Explain how I show that I care Understand that all families are differen but have the same key qualities Understand that people are different to they have the same needs , but Describe how to get help if someone is nakina me feel unsafe Lakting